wftutorials/laravel-tutorial2/Tutorial.md

 ```

 Using `@yield()` is where we can pass content into when we extend views using this layout.
 Let's try that.
-In `users.blade.php` we extend this layout.
+In `users.blade.php` we extend the layout usings `layouts.main`.

 ```html
 @extends('layouts.main')